 - White.
 In Western countries, white means purity and peace.
 In Italy, Eastern and Asian counties, white is used on funerals, representing mourning and unhappiness.
 In the Middle East, white means both purity and death.

 - Black.
 The color means death and finality in Western Europe.
 In Asian countries, this is the symbol of wealth and health.
 People from Latin America and the East associate black masculinity and mourning.

 As you can see, different nations understand the same colors differently.
 While in some countries, a certain hue nears a positive meaning, in a different place on Earth it can cause negative emotions only.
 So, before you decide upon the color scheme of your site, get a better understanding of your audience and the culture of your target audience.
 In that way, you will be able to pick the right color scheme for your online project.

 Color & Conversions

-Colors are the indispensable component of your site’s conversion tunnel.
-By means of the properly set color scheme, you can visualize and realize the flow your potential customers go through after they reach your website.
-Conversion funnels are made up of the 4 basic components.
+Colors are an indispensable component of your site’s conversion funnel.
+Using the properly set color scheme, you can visualize and realize the flow your potential customers go through after they reach your website.
+Conversion funnels are made up of 4 basic components.
 These are awareness, interest, desire, and conversion.
 As you could have already guessed, colors play a major role at each of its stages.

-- In order to make the web users interested in your offerings, you need to keep the layout focused on catching headlines, banners, and compelling texts that won’t leave anyone indifferent after scanning through your copy.
+- To make web users interested in your offerings, you need to keep the layout focused on catching headlines, banners, and compelling texts that won’t leave anyone indifferent after scanning through your copy.